KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 This shows unit tests are the largest and UI tests are the smallest.

 # Flipped pyramid make development cycle slow
-But in the mobile context, it is easy to make it flipped.
+But in the mobile context, it is easy to make it flip.

 Checking UIs manually is easy than test automation.